richardschoen/workwithibmipdm/README.md

 ```
 Note: If you use Work with IBM i to download and edit source members, line
 numbers and source dates are NOT preserved.
-We're assuming you're stepping in to the new world of using PCs to edit your source members
+We're assuming you're stepping
+in to the brave new world of using PCs to edit your source members where
+binary changes and git can show you exactly what has changed.

 ```